jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 In [another article](/coding/2023/12/22/aoc-day7-part1-overview.html), I mentioned how a DSL can help align people's understanding by giving them a common set of words and phrases to use for communicating ideas.
 The more aligned a program is to the language of the domain, the less translation needs to happen between one set of terms and another, i.e., from techie-speak to nontechie-speak and vice versa.

-A DSL can also make it easier for developers to organize their thoughts and ideas in the program by suggesting logical groupings of logic and data.
-This can lead to more coherent and cohesive code.
+A DSL can also make it easier for developers to organize their thoughts and ideas in the program by suggesting logical groupings of software components, business rules, processes, and data.
+This can lead to more coherent and cohesive code and designs.

 ### A short introduction to the Camel Cards domain